AdamRose1/Cloud_Hacking/Flaws.Cloud.md

 This returned a lot of snapshots, so pipe the output into a file.

 Step 2:  Check for backups with: grep -i backup file.txt <br>
-That should find a snapshot of:  snap-0b49342abd1bdcb89 (unfortunately there seems to currently be an issue where this snapshot is not found).
+That should find a snapshot of "snap-0b49342abd1bdcb89" (unfortunately there is currently an issue where this snapshot is not in the output to the describe-snapshots command).

 Step 3: Mount this snapshot on our own ec2 instance to see the snapshot data.
 To do this, first create a new volume on our own user (to do this we can use the aws free account we created earlier): aws --profile testing ec2 create-volume --snapshot-id snap-0b49342abd1bdcb89 --availability-zone us-west-2a --region us-west-2  <br>
 *Need to guess the correct region until the command works, there aren’t that many us regions so it’s not too long to guess this right.  <br>